nmukerje/misc/Kinesis-Offsets-in-DynamoDB/README.md

-# Checkpointing in DynamoDB for Spark Dstream applications reading from Kinesis Datastreams.
+# Checkpointing in DynamoDB for Spark Dstream applications reading from Kinesis Data Streams.

 The sample code demonstrates a simple solution to store Kinesis processed checkpoints (offsets) in DynamoDB.